djbpitt/plot/bezier/README.md

 * Incoming control point: green circle
 * Outgoing control point: red circle

+Note that control lines are parallel to the joining lines opposite them, and the lengths of the control and joining lines observe a constant proportion.

 ## Bézier curves and SVG

 The SVG `<path>` element can describe the shape of the spline by recording the four control points for each cubic Bézier curve segment (and the three for each quadratic Bézier curve segment) that make up the spline.
 The input supplies the points on the spline, which means that the challenge is to place the control points, that is, to determine their location, angle, and length.
+The syntax of the how the path is represented in SVG is described below.

 ## Berkers’s method and Embry’s adjustments